 Next, attach each score line to the notepad piece they are positioned on top of.
 The score lines should grouped with the piece they match.
 Select the group and use the “attach” tool located in the bottom right.
 The group will move to the top of the layers panel and the word “attach” will appear above the group.

 The notepad is ready to be cut.
 Double-check your mat to make sure the score lines are attached.
 The dashed lines will appear on top of the pieces and “score” will be listed above “basic cut” on the left.
 Don’t forget to insert your scoring tool.
 The gray pieces are chipboard and you may wish to change your machine settings for those pieces and use a deep cut blade.

 Step by Step Tutorial

-Start by downloading and printing the pattern from my Resource Library.
-Cut out the pattern pieces and trace around them on the scrapbook paper.
+Cut out the notepad pieces by hand using the PDF printable pattern or cut with a cutting machine following the directions above.
 You will need to cut three pieces from decorative paper; the cover, lining, and topper (the paper that covers the top of the 3″x5″ notepad).
 I chose to cut my cover and topper out of the same paper but you could do this any way you like!